heylukechen/front-end-practice-01/README.md

 # About this project
 A front-end practice based on the designs done during the course of [ShiftNudge](https://shiftnudge.com/).
-This exercise is the menifetation of this [design](https://www.figma.com/design/7jY40Z13Tg2TR6gBYaoy4Q/course-results?node-id=1-2187&t=PTB4ozM1hPDHEqwg-1)
+This exercise is the menifetation of the explorations of [design exploration of title and body](https://www.figma.com/design/7jY40Z13Tg2TR6gBYaoy4Q/course-results?node-id=1-2187&t=PTB4ozM1hPDHEqwg-1)

 # React + Vite